THE OFFICIAL SHAKESPEARE FESTIVAL OF THE STATE OF MICHIGAN

 JANICE L BLIXT

-Last Season, 2018, Blixt directed the acclaimed Measure for Measure and adapted and directed Aphra Behn's The Rover.
+Last Season, 2022, Blixt directed the acclaimed Henry V and Brandon Thomas' Charley's Aunt.
+Before pandemic, she directed King Lear starring John Lepard and Edmond Rostand's Cyrano de Bergerac (which she adapted from the 1923 Brian Hooker translation), in 2018, Measure for Measure (Wilde Award Winner for Best of the Bard) and adapted and directed Aphra Behn's The Rover.
 In 2017 she directed the stunning Julius Caesar and the brilliant new translation by Alexandra LaCombe (which Blixt also adapted for the stage) of Anton Chekhov's The Seagull.
 She also appeared onstage at the MSF (for the first time in 17 years) as Katherine in The Taming of the Shrew opposite David Blixt, directed by John Neville-Andrews.
 In 2016 season she directed the award-winning Richard II and Karen Tarjan's play of Michael Shaara's novel The Killer Angels.
-In previous years, she directed A Midsummer Night's Dream and adapted and directed Henry IV (Wilde Award Winner - Best of the Bard) - an epic collection of both full-length Henry IV plays into one night of theatre, she directed the celebrated Hamlet, Prince of Denmark (BroadwayWorld Best Shakespeare
+In previous years, she directed A Midsummer Night's Dream and adapted and directed Henry IV (Wilde Award Winner - Best of the Bard) - an epic collection of both full-length Henry IV plays into one night of theatre, she directed the celebrated Hamlet, Prince of Denmark (BroadwayWorld Best Shakespeare Production, 2014)

-A graduate of the Hilberry Theater's MFA program, Jan is married to long-time MSF Artistic Associate (from long before she became AD), Author and Fight Director David Blixt, whom she met at the Festival in 1997 when they played Kate and Petruchio in The Taming of the Shrew.
+A graduate of the Hilberry Theater of Detroit's MFA program, Jan is married to long-time MSF Artistic Associate (from long before she became AD), Author and Fight Director David Blixt, whom she met at the Festival in 1997 when they played Kate and Petruchio in The Taming of the Shrew.
 They are the parents of Dashiell and Evelyn.

 JACLYNN CHERRY, CPA